 Scientists believe that 80% of Native Americans shared origins with the present day Asian countries’ ancestors, these symbols seem to go together well to me.

 Also I have a South American Indian Flute, and two dream catchers, along with three Asian dioramas carved from cork in black framed glass containers.
+The white piece on the middle shelf is the butter dish of my mother’s mother, who grew up and later lived on a farm.
+I have a Chinese cup with feathers and pennies that I found.

 I like to think that my cat, Norie’s purring or gentle snoring, make her a perfect additions to the peaceful feel of my home as well as a good source feng shui energy.
 A sleepy cat is a peaceful sight.